Zone 414: Synopsis

 David meets Royale, the pimp who helps wealthy clients select a robot to cater to their sexual needs.
 He asks her if some wealthy clients are paying to be able to threaten robots like Jane, but Royale denies that she would comply with such a request.
 He asks her about Melissa, and she says that she was hanging out at a gritty part of the city, pretending to be a robot.

 As Jane continues to face threats from her stalker, the pair discover Melissa hanging by a noose in an empty warehouse in a boatyard.
 David returns the body to Marlon and suggests that the authorities be alerted to Zone 414's dangers.
 When David meets Joseph Veidt to receive his payment, David goads the psychologist into admitting that he was stalking Jane.
 He tells David that when Melissa caught him torturing and killing androids, he killed her.
 Soon after, Joseph arrives at Jane's apartment and attempts to immobilize her with a handheld device.
 Jane is momentarily frozen, but regains mobility and overpowers Joseph.
-When David returns to see Jane, he offers his gun to Jane and she shoots Joseph dead.
+When David returns to see Jane, he offers his gun to her and she fatally shoots Joseph.

-Marlon Veidt is seen making adjustments to an android that looks exactly like Melissa (so she may have been a lifelike android all along, or Veidt may be replacing the dead human daughter with an android).
-The Veidt Corporation gets David to record a statement claiming that Zone 414 is safe, and threaten him with legal action if he criticizes the android city.
-As part of the deal for David to keep silent, Marlon lets Jane leave the Zone and in the final scene David meets her outside the Zone gates with what looks like papers which would allow her to live in the outside world.
+Marlon Veidt is seen making adjustments to an android that looks exactly like Melissa, implying that he is replacing his real daughter with an android replica in his grief.
+The Veidt Corporation presses David to record a statement claiming that Zone 414 is safe, and threaten him with legal action if he criticizes the android city.
+As part of the deal for David to keep silent, Marlon lets Jane leave the Zone.
+In the final scene, David meets her outside Zone 414 with papers which allow her to live in the outside world.